NShan9297/Election_Analysis/README.md

 - The **Total Votes** cast were 369,711.

+- This was calculated using an f' string to define and print our variable "election results"

 - The Total Vote count of  369,711 was broken down by the counties in their precinct: